ajacdd/Superstore-Analysis/README.md

 | Furniture       | 741718.61   | 349.867269 | 32.291882     |
 | Office Supplies | 719046.99   | 119.324094 | 31.304838     |

 3. The most profitable subcategory is Copiers generating total profits of $55.6K.
-The least profitable category is Tables which has a total profit loss of -$17.7K.
-The Tables category is negatively contributing to Superstore's overall profitability and should be investigated as a potential category to exit if profitability cannot be improved through more favorable cost structures.
+The least profitable subcategory is Tables which has a total profit loss of -$17.7K.
+The Tables subcategory is negatively contributing to Superstore's overall profitability and should be investigated as a potential subcategory to exit if profitability cannot be improved through more favorable cost structures.
 ```
 (
 	SELECT subcategory, SUM(profit) AS total_profit